kyma-project/docker-registry/README.md

 ## Overview

-Docker Registry module aims to provide a lightweight, open-source Docker registry for storing and distributing container images in kubernetes environment.
-It could be used in self-contained development clusters or testing environments allowing you to test deployments in an isolated system.
+Docker Registry module aims to provide a lightweight, open-source Docker registry for storing and distributing container images in the Kubernetes environment.
+You can use it in self-contained development clusters or testing environments, which allows you to test deployments in an isolated system.

 > [!WARNING]
-> Do not use on production clusters, where a full-fledged, highly-available, production-grade registry is necessary.
+> Do not use Docker Registry in production clusters, where a full-fledged, highly-available, production-grade registry is necessary.

-Docker Registry module comes with a dedicated kubernetes operator for efortless installation and upgrades.
-It manages the lifecycle of the Docker Registry resources according to the desired specification expressed via dedicated `Dockerregistry` Custom Resource.
+The Docker Registry module comes with a dedicated Kubernetes operator for effortless installation and upgrades.
+It manages the lifecycle of the Docker Registry resources according to the desired specification expressed through a dedicated `Dockerregistry` custom resource (CR).
 Read more about configuration options in the [user documentation](./docs/user).

 ## Install